 Para español haga clic aquí.

-If you or someone you know has allegations of sexual abuse by a member of the clergy we are here to help and listen.
-As part of our ongoing care for victims of priest abuse and their families, we offer pastoral support and counseling.
-When appropriate, we make referrals to various community resources.
+If you or someone you know is the victim of sexual misconduct or abuse by a member of the clergy or anyone ministering on behalf of the Church, we are here to help and listen.
+As part of our ongoing care for victims of sexual misconduct and abuse, we offer pastoral support and counseling.

 Victim’s Assistance Coordinator